-Students who fail to maintain satisfactory progress may not receive federal or state financial aid.
-This includes Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Tennessee Student Assistance Awards, Tennessee Education Lottery Scholarships, Lincoln Grants, Federal Work-Study, Federal Perkins Loans, Federal Direct Loans, Federal PLUS Loans, other aid involving Title IV funds, or any other aid for which satisfactory progress is a requirement.
-These policies apply only to financial aid eligibility.
-A student makes satisfactory academic progress by passing at least 67% of the cumulative credit hours attempted and not reaching 150% of time enrolled in an academic program.
-The student must also maintain a minimum cumulative grade point average as outlined below:
+Students who fail to maintain SAP may not receive the following types of student financial assistance: Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (SEOG), Tennessee Student Assistance Awards, Tennessee Education Lottery Scholarships, Lincoln Grant, Federal Work-Study, Federal Direct Loans, Federal PLUS Loans, other aid involving Title IV funds, and/or any other aid for which SAP is a requirement.
+These policies apply only to those eligible to receive student financial assistance.
+A student is considered to have made satisfactory academic progress provided he/she passes at least 67% of the cumulative credit hours attempted and has not reached 150% of time enrolled in an academic program (see Maximum Time Frame section).
+Also, undergraduate students must maintain a minimum cumulative grade point average as outlined below: